shreyakolluru/WhiskerWork--Pomodoro-App/README.md

-# 🕒 Work Faster – A Cute Pomodoro Timer App with React + Electron
+# 🕒 Whisker Work – A Cute Pomodoro Timer App with React + Electron

  **cute and simple Pomodoro-style timer app** using **React**.